• Skip to primary navigation

 Skip ahead to 1977.
 That’s when Minnesota adoptee rights jumped the tracks and went off the rails and over a cliff, possibly for good.
 That’s the year when adoptee advocates compromised on a bill that allowed the state to create—in conjunction with private adoption agencies and their professionals— the country’s first confidential intermediary system.
 Lest you’ve already forgotten, up until that time the reason for sealing adoption birth records was to protect the adoptee and the adoptive family, not to secure birth parent secrecy.
 Ignoring that purpose completely—and allowing adoption agencies to create their own ahistorical narrative of sealed records—led to the fundamental shift of rights in the state.
 That shift dominates today, and it undermines any legal efforts to undo the damage.

 And that damage is significant.
 For the first time in Minnesota history, the state legally reclassified adoptees’ original birth records, defining them as “confidential data on individuals.”
 What does that mean?
 It means that the data is yours and you cannot have it.
 Worse, and also for the first time in Minnesota history, government birth records for adoptees became legally linked to—if not synonymous with—locating a birth parent.
 It was the great Minnesota adoptee switcheroo, as in “hey, you want your birth records?
 How ’bout a little bit of reunion first?”
-The problem is, basic access rights don’t work that way.
+The problem is, basic rights don’t work that way.
 Ever.
 And it’s why Minnesota adoptees got what they got.
 A broken, inequitable, and expensive system that continues to hobble forward today.

 The 1977 legislation has now led to the country’s longest running confidential intermediary system, complete with $800 searches, birth parent consent requirements, more than 1,340 disclosure vetoes and counting, and zombie vetoes that last beyond the death of a parent.
 And the price of that great compromise started high and early.